authelia/authelia/docs/content/overview/security/measures.md

 improve security.
 These headers are now documented here and implemented by default in all responses due to the fact the experience should be the same regardless of which proxy you're utilizing and the area is rapidly evolving.

-Users who need custom behaviours in this area can submit a request or remove/replace the headers as necessary.
+Users who need custom behaviors in this area can submit a request or remove/replace the headers as necessary.
 These headers will evolve over time just as the web standards and security recommendations evolve.
 These headers prevent loading Authelia in specific scenarios, primarily in an [Inline Frame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) which is generally considered a high